ulixee/hero/docs/main/Help/troubleshooting.md

 #### Browser Emulators

-When you install Hero, it also downloads a recent version of Chrome 83 (~277MB Mac, ~282MB Linux, ~280MB Win).
-Each [BrowserEmulator](/docs/hero/plugins/browser-emulators) you install (ie, Chrome80, Safari13) can install additional browser engines as needed.
+When you install Hero, it also downloads a recent version of Chrome and emulator "data files" to mask automated and headless usage.
+Details of the underlying [Browser Emulators]](https://github.com/ulixee/unblocked/tree/main/plugins/default-browser-emulator) can be found in the [Unblocked](https://github.com/ulixee/unblocked) project.

 Browsers will be saved to a shared location on each OS.
 Each browser version will be downloaded only once and can be shared across multiple Hero npm installations.